whatsupmailbox/whatsupmailbox.github.io/_posts/2016-03-04-Birchbox-Subscription-Box-March-2016-GWP-Mystery-Box-Coupon.md

 <br>

 <p>This box came from the November 2015 shipments.
-That month, I chose the guest editor box "BIRCHBOX X GLAMLIFEGURU curated by YouTube beauty star Tati Westbrook (<a href="http://whatsupmailbox.com/subscriptions/reviews/Birchbox-Subscription-Box-November-2015-Review-Coupon/" target="_blank">read my review of it here</a>), so the box design was different and now I get this one too.
+That month, I chose the guest editor box "BIRCHBOX X GLAMLIFEGURU" curated by YouTube beauty star Tati Westbrook (<a href="http://whatsupmailbox.com/subscriptions/reviews/Birchbox-Subscription-Box-November-2015-Review-Coupon/" target="_blank">read my review of it here</a>), so the box design was different and now I get this one too.

 <p>Every box that month included a LOC eye shadow stick or lipstick.
 I received the eye shadow stick because that's what was in the curated box, so now I'm happy to finally try out the lipstick.
 The color is also a gorgeous red and matte color which is a great addition to my lipstick collection.</p>